Jiangwb/seisflows-devel/README.md

 2. Tikhonov regularization

 Need to do:
-1. How to convert real data to SU format that SeisFlows can use.
+1. Convert real data (SAC or SEGY) to SU format that SeisFlows can use. step 1 -- convert segy data to SU format step 2 -- read geometry information from segy data and save it to SOURCE and STATIONS file